ashermancinelli/ashermancinelli.github.io/src/csblog/2025-12-28-Orality-Literacy-and-Code.md

 languages as they are transcribed, but the noetic structures they presume.
 Backus does not mention syntax, but is focused on how the semantics permit the programmer to model the possible operations in their mind.
+Just as oral cultures are constrained by the cognitive tools at their disposal, so too are programmers limited by the cognitive tools available to them in their programming environment.
+Just as an oral culture couldn't easily organize knowledge hierarchically without writing, programmers constrained by imperative, statement-based thinking cannot easily express certain computational ideas.
+Backus essentially argues that different cognitive technologies (like functional programming and expression-oriented semantics) should be made available to programmers.

 ## Literacy and Code